dubotics/dubotics.github.io/README.md

 [rb]: https://www.ruby-lang.org/en/

 ## Testing the website

+If you want to test the local copy of the website, perform the following steps.
+I recommend that after every edit you make to the website, you do a local test first before deploying the code.

 1. Build and serve the site: `jekyll serve --watch`.
     1. This will automatically rebuild the website whenever any changes are made.